lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/follow_us.png" width="120" height="50" />
 </p>

 Hanashiro's golden butterflies are nurtured in our garden, the vibrant blooms and delicate foliage create an idyllic haven for these lovely creatures.
 Infused with a touch of Hanashiro's power, each butterfly carries a trace of his magic.
-As they're dancing around in this botanical wonderland, some of our sprouts have absorbed a bit of Hanashiro's magic as well.
+As they're dancing around in this botanical wonderland, some of our sprouts have absorbed a bit of Hanashiro's power as well.

 Let's see, what kind of power you can gain here!